adamsilver/fdpb/03-a-checkout-flow.md

 A `textarea` is like a text box except that it allows many lines of text, and typically takes more content.
 (Remember, the size of the field should afford its requirements.)

-However the problem with a textarea is that it seemingly takes an infinite amount of characters.
+However the problem with a textarea is that it takes an infinite amount of characters.
 But the Question Protocol, as discussed in chapter 1 tells us that we need to know what it is we're doing with a piece of information before we can determine how we design it for the interface.

 In this case, the device that shows the notes has a limited amount of space to fit the note into.
 And it doesn't allow scrolling.
 Even if it did, a lot of text to wade through could cause a lot of wasted time.
 We need to limit the amount of text that can be entered.